Resident Evil Inspired Template

 I created my interactable system using Function Libraries so that I could use it in other blueprints without needing to repeat a bunch of code.

-Here is how the blueprint is built.
 I can check “is Item” to true or false if I want the interactable to be purely environmental or if it’s an item.

 Doors

-This door is a bit more complicated since it communicates with a inventory system which is based on CodeThings tutorial.
+I have two different doors, one of them is a bit more complicated since it communicates with a inventory system which is based on CodeThings tutorial.
 I will mainly cover how the door works and not the inventory system in itself.

 (Click to view blueprint)

 The door communicates with the inventory and checks if the required key/item is in the inventory.
 If it is, it unlocks the door.
 If it isn’t, it will give a message telling the player they don’t have the required item.
-This is because I want to avoid event ticks and save performance.

 Camera

-Level Sequencers
+Level Sequencers & Scripted Events